 Calxa can be used with a number of different accounting packages and integrates with these packages in different ways.
-Aside from your initial company setup and subsequent updates Calxa behaves in much the same way regardless of the chosen accounting package.
+Aside from your initial company setup and subsequent updates, Calxa behaves in much the same way regardless of the chosen accounting package.
 There are, however, some important differences that need to be noted.

 Reports made available to the Xero API reference accounts on a key rather than the account number or name.
-This means you can safely renumber or rename accounts in Xero and Calxa will still recognise it as the same account.
-Deleting an account in Xero will, however, cause Calxa to confirm the account deletion on the next update.
-You can also archive accounts in Xero and Calxa will mark these accounts as inactive.
+This means you can safely renumber or rename accounts in Xero and Calxa will apply the new number and or name after the next sync.

-During the initial import Calxa will setup account opening balances as obtained from the conversion balances in Xero.
-Future organisation updates will not affect these balances so changes made to conversion balances in Xero will not be reflected.
-For this reason you should not adjust conversion balances in Xero.
+Future organisation syncs will not affect the opening balances, so changes made to conversion balances in Xero will not be reflected in Calxa.
+For this reason do not adjust conversion balances or add transactions dated before the conversion balances in Xero.